Teardrop Breast Implants: What to Consider?

 Your placement options are either over or under the chest muscle.
 Submuscular placement involves placing the implant beneath the chest muscle, while subglandular placement involves placing the implant above the muscle and beneath the breast tissue.

-Submuscular placement can provide more natural-looking results and may be more suitable for women with thinner or less breast tissue.
+Submuscular placement can provide more organic results and may be more suitable for women with thinner or less breast tissue.
 Subglandular placement may be more suitable for women with enough breast tissue to cover the implant.

 Teardrop vs Round Implants